 The Stadtbibliothek Stuttgart is located in the city of Stuttgart in southern Germany.
 Designed by Eun Young Yi, the building was constructed in 2011 after being moved to Mailander Platz.
 The minimalist-style building is constructed as a cube design and looks like building blocks on top of one another.
 The white and gray cubes are made of glass and provide a level of depth when looking at them.
 In the evening the building emits a faint glow to passerby’s providing for a pleasant atmosphere.

 The building’s interior is of the most modern and minimalist design with white lines, specifically placed geometric stairs, and flow from level to level.
-Books aligned along the wall and the small white cubes seats create a picture-perfect and organized library.
-The center of the room extends from the floor to the top of the 9-story building with a skylight overhead, providing for a great view down from every floor.
+Books aligned along the wall and the small white cube seats create a picture-perfect and organized library.
+The center of the room extends from the floor to the top of the 9-story building with a skylight overhead, providing a great view down from every floor.

 The library has children’s rooms, a music library an event space on the ground floor, and a café with a Skydeck at the very top where visitors can enjoy coffee over the beautiful views of the city.